 Prong collars are also dangerous.
 They can make your dog look threatening, and you may think that they help you control a particularly intense animal.
 If they break the skin, however, scar tissue will develop.
 Your dog will eventually lose sensitivity around the neck, making the collar less effective.

 The Martingale collar is a variation of the choke collar.
 It’s gentler than a choke chain, but it still tightens under pressure.
-This style is designed for long-necked dogs with small heads, not thick-necked canines with large noggins.
+This style is designed for long-necked dogs with small heads - like greyhounds, not thick-necked canines with large noggins.

 Moreover, when dogs feel collars tighten around their necks, they can get scared.
 This can make them behave aggressively or erratically.